mithranm/StoryJupyter/README.md

 ## Motivation

 Complex narratives have many dynamic elements.
-Characters, Events, Timelines, Syuzhet, Fabula—each presents a unique challenge that threatens to derail the storytelling process.
+Characters, Events, Timelines—each presents a unique challenge that threatens to derail the storytelling process.
 Maintaining consistency across multiple character arcs becomes a nightmare of interconnected motivations and potential plot holes.
 Timeline coherence demands obsessive attention, with each narrative thread risking contradiction or confusion.

 ## Solution